itsmama22-ctrl/iFixGuide/content/posts/connectivity/iphone-no-service.md

 ---
-title: "iPhone Says 'No Service'?
-12 Ways to Fix Cellular Signal"
+title: iPhone Says 'No Service'?
+12 Ways to Fix Cellular Signal
+description: >-
-description: "iPhone showing 'No Service' or 'Searching'?
-Fix cellular signal problems and restore network connection with our troubleshooting guide."
+  iPhone showing 'No Service' or 'Searching'?
+Fix cellular signal problems and restore network connection with our troubleshooting guide.
-date: "2025-11-17"
+date: '2025-11-17'
-publishDate: "2025-11-17"
+publishDate: '2025-10-19'
-keywords: ["iPhone no service", "iPhone searching for service", "no signal iPhone", "fix no service", "iPhone cellular not working"]
+keywords:
+  - iPhone no service
+  - iPhone searching for service
+  - no signal iPhone
+  - fix no service
+  - iPhone cellular not working
-author: "iFixGuide Team"
+author: iFixGuide Team
 ---

 "No Service" on iPhone means you can't make calls, text, or use cellular data.
 This guide fixes all signal issues.